zompi2/UE4EasyLocalizationTool/README.md

 If you have any question or suggestion regardles this plugin simply add an **Issue** to the github project or write an e-mail to me: **zompi2@gmail.com** I will try my best to answer it quickly :)

+# Example Project

+The example project wich uses this plugin can be found in **[this repository](https://github.com/zompi2/UE4EasyLocalizationToolExample)**.

 # Table of content

 - [CSV Format](#csv-format)